Aug. 14, 2025 - Judging Freedom - Judge Andrew Napolitano

 Yes.

-No, I just listened last half hour to what Russia state television is saying.
+Now, I just listened the last half hour to what Russia State Television is saying.

 Again, the news reporting.